miketmoore/baltimore-vacant-buildings/README.md

 2. Install and build.
 This will install packages via `npm` and `bower` and it will also build the app.

+    Note: this will take a few minutes.
+It will also install PhantomJS, so that takes a bit of time

     ```
     npm install
     ```